 - Ask the police officer when the police report will be available, and where you will be able to pick it up.

-- Take photographs at the scene of the accident if possible, including the damage to your vehicle, the position of the vehicles following the accident, photographs which include weather conditions and any other photograph which might eventually help your personal injury claim.
+- Take photographs at the scene of the accident if possible, including the damage to your vehicle, the position of the vehicles following the accident, photographs that include weather conditions and any other photograph which might eventually help your personal injury claim.

 - Make sure you get the other driver's insurance information as well as their address and phone number.